-Analysis | Trump’s mark on Supreme Court could soon hand conservatives some major victories
+Analysis | Breyer's retirement won't change the Supreme Court's conservative bent

 Climate change and affirmative action

 How about the climate crisis?
-My colleague Robert Barnes reported Monday how “[t]he Supreme Court will take up a challenge to the Clean Water Act that could narrow the law’s reach in ways long sought by businesses and home builders.”
+My colleague Robert reported Monday how “[t]he Supreme Court will take up a challenge to the Clean Water Act that could narrow the law’s reach in ways long sought by businesses and home builders.”

 Writing in Tuesday’s Climate 202, my colleague Maxine Joselow noted: “The order was the latest indication that the conservative majority on the Supreme Court is stepping in to assess the limits of the nation's bedrock environmental laws — potentially in ways that hamstring President Biden's environmental agenda.”